Skip to main content

 A Stock Keeping Unit (SKU) is a unique alphanumeric code assigned to a specific product, serving as a distinct identifier for inventory management, tracking, and sales purposes.

 SKUs are used by retailers, manufacturers, and distributors to facilitate the accurate and efficient handling of merchandise throughout the supply chain, from warehousing and order processing to point-of-sale transactions and reporting.
-They are designed to be easily interpreted by humans and automated systems, providing a standardized means of identifying products based on their attributes, such as brand, model, color, size, or other distinguishing features.
+They are designed to be easily interpreted by humans and automated systems.
+They provide a standardized means of identifying products based on their attributes, such as brand, model, color, size, or other distinguishing features.

 By assigning a unique SKU to each product variant, businesses can efficiently differentiate between items, monitor stock levels, and streamline order fulfillment processes.